WhiskeySockets/Baileys/README.md

 Baileys now uses the EventEmitter syntax for events.
 They're all nicely typed up, so you shouldn't have any issues with an Intellisense editor like VS Code.

+Also, these events are fired regardless of whether they are initiated by the Baileys client or are relayed from your phone.

 ``` ts

 /** when the connection has opened successfully */